canonical/lxd/doc/howto/storage_add_volume.md

 See {ref}`storage-volumes` for detailed information.

-## Create a storage volume
+## Create a custom storage volume

-Use the following command to create a storage volume in a storage pool:
+Use the following command to create a custom storage volume in a storage pool:

     lxc storage volume create <pool_name> <volume_name> [configuration_options...]

 See the {ref}`storage-drivers` documentation for a list of available storage volume configuration options for each driver.

-By default, storage volumes use the `filesystem` {ref}`content type <storage-content-types>`.
+By default, custom storage volumes use the `filesystem` {ref}`content type <storage-content-types>`.
-To create a storage volume with the content type `block`, add the `--type` flag:
+To create a custom storage volume with the content type `block`, add the `--type` flag:

     lxc storage volume create <pool_name> <volume_name> --type=block [configuration_options...]

-To add a storage volume on a cluster member, add the `--target` flag:
+To add a custom storage volume on a cluster member, add the `--target` flag:

     lxc storage volume create <pool_name> <volume_name> --target=<cluster_member> [configuration_options...]